MythicDrops/MythicDrops/website/versioned_docs/version-7.4.x/language_yml.md

   combiner-claim-output: "&6[MythicDrops] &CPlease claim your combined gem before adding more gems!"
   added-socket: "&6[MythicDrops] &AYou successfully added a socket to your item!"
   no-socket-extender-slots: "&6[MythicDrops] &CThere are no open socket extender slots on your item."
+  maximum-socket-extender-slots: "&6[MythicDrops] &CYour item has reached the maximum number of sockets."
 identification:
   success: "&6[MythicDrops] &AYou successfully identified your item!"
   failure: "&6[MythicDrops] &CYou cannot identify that item!"